CCBC2024/devops/README.md

 ```

 ### Task 3.2: Create task definitions for the application.
 One task definition for the backend API and one for the frontend web application.
+Run this task after the task 3.1 and 3.3 are completed.

 Create task definition for frontend by running the following command:
 ```bash
 cd /home/ec2-user/environment/charity-donation-application/